curtisnlogan/art-by-ck-hackathon/README.md

+# Art by CK — Django-based Client Website

+**Tech:** Django • Python • PostgreSQL • HTML5/CSS3
+A modern, artist-focused portfolio site built in a hackathon, designed to showcase artwork with clean visual hierarchy, strong feminine motifs, and a gallery-inspired feel.
+Includes a fully custom dashboard so the artist can manage exhibitions, journal entries, and available art without touching code.

+## My Biggest Win
+I improved the user experience by rapidly prototyping and integrating an automated contact-form notification workflow during the hackathon.
+I designed and deployed the automation end-to-end on a live Heroku app, ensuring messages were delivered instantly and reliably.
+This win reflects my initiative, UX focus, and ability to bring automation thinking into real production environments under tight deadlines.

+## Key Highlights
+- Django backend with PostgreSQL database
+- Custom CMS/dashboard for non-technical content management
+- Responsive, minimalist, gallery-inspired UI
+- Artist-centric design with feminine + pop-art influences
+- Pages for Gallery, About, Available Art, Exhibitions, and Journal
+- Secure access control + clean admin UX
+- Full mobile responsiveness and modern CSS design
+- Production-ready static file handling

+---

+# Original Hackathon README

+The below README was written during the hackathon.

 # Django project for art-by-ck

 This project was created with Django and is configured for PostgreSQL.
 Connect this project to your GitHub repository named 'art-by-ck' for version control.